paspao/yourandroidmarket/README.md

 	node populate.js

 Well, the table Applicazione will contain your apps.
+Now you can add your users and groups (remember the password need md5sum).
+In a future release I'll add a script to manage users and groups.

 Run
 ---